Do You Need a Car or ATV in Nosara? (What to Rent + What to Skip)

 Some are automatic and some are semi-automatic, so it’s worth asking before you rent if you’re not familiar with shifting.

 They’re also relatively easy to learn, even if you’ve never driven one before.
+Many of the most popular ATV tours also double as a way to explore waterfalls and surrounding areas.

 SIDE-BY-SIDES